-If you’re a new mompreneur just starting your business, you probably feel like you’re in over your head.
-Shiny object syndrome takes that sense of overwhelm and amps it up 1000X.
+If you’re just starting your business, you probably feel like you’re in over your head.

 You either freeze, because you’re not sure which step to take next.
 Or, you throw in the towel and put your mompreneur dreams on the shelf.

 I’ve totally been there.
 It’s what kept me from launching this blog for over a year.

-The more I did, the more overwhelmed I became.
+The more I tried to do, the more overwhelmed I became.

-How to Find Your Focus as a New Mompreneur
+How to Find Your Focus and Start Growing Your Business

 So how do you do that?
 Here are seven ways to find your focus and get back on track:

 1. Get clear on your why

-To build any business, you have to have a vision.
+To build any business, you must have a vision.
 Your vision is the goal you’re working towards, it represents your WHY.

 - Why are you starting this business?